 Stress has become a leading national health concern.
 In the United States, 74% of adults experienced negative impacts of stress within a 30-day period, such as headaches, fatigue, and sleeping disturbances, according to the 2021 edition of the American Psychological Association’s annual Stress in America survey.
 The survey also indicated that 59% of U.S. adults experienced stress-induced behavioral changes within a 30-day period.
 These changes included avoidance of social situations, neglecting responsibilities, and stress eating.

 Left untreated, the side effects associated with chronic stress can become severe, leading to unhealthy coping habits, mental health disorders, or the development of other chronic conditions, such as heart disease or diabetes.
-In order to combat the very real physical effects of stress, experts recommend a number of lifestyle changes to reduce the symptoms of chronic stress for Americans.

 Changes that trigger stress can be mild, such as riding a rollercoaster, competing for a promotion at work, or watching a scary movie.
 Major changes can include an unexpected loss, a wedding or divorce, or exposure to physical harm.

 The National Institutes of Health indicate three main types of stress, each carrying varying risks to physical or mental health.

 - Routine stress that comes with the pressures of day-to-day life, such as work and family obligations

 - Stress brought about by an unexpected change outside of normal routines, such as divorce, financial issues, or a sudden change in employment status

 - Traumatic stress occurs in conjunction with a life-altering event, such as a natural disaster, terrorist attack, or assault

 It is important to recognize the risk factors that can cause negative stressors because, if left unchecked, stress can inflict serious wear and tear on our bodies and minds.